-) is currently made up of over 950 scientists from 162 institutions in 30 countries.
-The collaboration works closely with the LBNF Project to ensure the coordinated development of facilities and detectors that will enable the ambitious physics program.
+The DUNE Science Collaboration is currently made up of over 1300 collaborators from over 200 institutions in over 30 countries plus CERN.
+The collaboration works closely with the Long Baseline Neutrino Facility to ensure the coordinated development of facilities and detectors for the DUNE physics program.

-A structure of working groups, task forces, boards and committees has been established to advance work in each of the key areas of physics research, in development of the detectors and prototypes and for coordination of interfaces among these areas and between DUNE and LBNF.
-Leadership and membership of these groups reflect DUNE’s commitment to fully integrating the participating institutions from around the world into the planning and execution of the collaboration’s activities and to provide roles for younger members.
+A structure of consortia, working groups, task forces, boards and committees have been established to advance work in each of the key areas of physics research, in development of the detectors and prototypes and for coordination of interfaces among these areas and between DUNE and LBNF.
+Leadership and membership of these groups reflect DUNE’s commitment to fully integrating participating institutions from around the world into the planning and execution of the collaboration’s activities and to provide roles for younger members.